 MCSC is a governmental entity whose legal authority comes from the state, with a governing board appointed by the governor of the state of Michigan.
 MCSC primarily funds programs related to philanthropy and volunteerism using state and federal monies provided for that purpose.

 MCSC connects to the national level as a grantee of the Corporation for National and Community Service, an entity of the federal government.
-There are state corporations focused on funding service and volunteerism in all of the 50 states, plus Washington, D.C., Guam, and Puerto Rico.
+There are state service commissions focused on funding service and volunteerism in all of the 50 states, plus Washington, D.C., Guam, and Puerto Rico.

 Video: Watch leaders discuss the development of the Michigan Community Service Commission.